-6.5 Self adaptation
+6.5 Self adaptation, temperature control

-The self adaptation function can be used to automatically find suitable control parameters for the respective application.
+Suitable temperature control parameters can be determined automatically and adopted for the connected application using the self-adaptation function.
 Self adaptation can only be executed on a device with active cooling.

 The self adaptation function performs a test run of the constant temperature equipment to determine the parameters.
 The device and application must be ready for operation.